LiamMarrinan/Latin102/Quiz-2.md

 9. Hercules stole a tripod from the temple at Delphi.
 Apollo refused to give Hercules an oracle.
->Hercules, who Apollo refused to give an oracle, stole a tripod from the temple at Delphi.
+>Hercules, whom Apollo refused to give an oracle, stole a tripod from the temple at Delphi.

 10. Hercules killed his own wife Megara.
 Juno drove Hercules into a fit of madness.
->Hercules, who Juno drove into a fit of madness, killed his own wife Megara.
+>Hercules, whom Juno drove into a fit of madness, killed his own wife Megara.

 **Latin Relative Clauses**